Aurasphere/revolver-compiler/README.md

     }

-If your component has more than one constructor, you can choose which one will be called by annotating it with @Inject:
+If your component has more than one constructor, you can choose which one will be called by annotating it with `@Inject`:

     @Singleton
     public class MyComponentTwo {